 While option selling has its benefits, it also comes with risks, and traders should have a good understanding of the market before attempting this strategy.
 You can gain knowledge and understanding by reading books on options trading or by joining option-selling courses.

-Also, to begin option selling, one must have enough capital to maintain the margin and fulfill MTM requirements in the trading account.
+Also, to begin option selling, one must have enough capital to maintain the option trading margin and fulfill MTM requirements in the trading account.
 In short, if you are looking to start option trading with 1000 rupees or less amount, then selling is not an option for you.

 Along with options selling, there are several trading types that you can learn through our online trading courses.
 The future of trading is bright when you know how to analyze the market and its trends.